glemmaPaul/django-taggit-serializer/README.md

 # Django Taggit Rest Serializer

 ⚠️⚠️⚠️

-WARNING
+__WARNING__
-This project is not maintained anymore, it is picked up in the main [django-taggit project](https://github.com/alex/django-taggit), documentation on Django Rest Framework integration is here: https://django-taggit.readthedocs.io/en/latest/serializers.html
+This project is not maintained anymore, it is now vendored into the main [django-taggit project](https://github.com/alex/django-taggit), documentation on Django Rest Framework integration can be found here:

-Thank you all - you lovely people - for your contributations and/or usage!
+https://django-taggit.readthedocs.io/en/latest/serializers.html

-⚠️⚠️⚠️
+Thank you all - you lovely people - for your contributations and/or usage! <3

 [![Build Status](https://travis-ci.org/glemmaPaul/django-taggit-serializer.svg?branch=master)](https://travis-ci.org/glemmaPaul/django-taggit-serializer)